 Julie handles probate matters for both informal and formal probate.
 She assists personal representatives (also called Executors) by preparing paperwork, advising of deadlines and assisting with all aspects of probate.

 Wills are understood by most as documents that will direct their survivors as to how they want property divided, debts handled, and so forth.
-However, a will without any other documents might not be adequate to assist you or those you love.
+However, a will without any other documents is not adequate to assist you or those you love.

 Living wills are well known as documents that ensure that your wishes on healthcare are carried out if you can’t speak for yourself.
 I create two documents; an Advanced Medical Directive (similar to a living will) and a Medical Durable Power of Attorney instead of a living will because they are more effective in explaining your wishes, empowering friends or relatives to make the decisions and providing a legal basis that allows the doctors to follow your wishes.